firefox-devtools/debugger/docs/debugging-the-debugger.md

 Setup the Debugger so that your environment looks like this [gif][debugger-intro-gif].

 If you have any questions, go back to the [getting setup][getting-setup] instructions.

 ### Design a new theme :snowflake:

 Lets design a new theme for the debugger, it's not too hard!
 Our goal here is to style the source tree, editor, and other UI components.

-Share your a screenshot of your theme [here][getting-started-issue]!
+Share your a screenshot of your theme [here](./getting-setup.md) !
 Here's an example camo [theme][camo-theme] that I designed the other day.

 ### Make breakpoints dance :dancers: